Zenebishi family: Ottoman period

+The Principality of the Zenebishi in 1418, prior to the Ottoman conquest and under the rule of Gjon Zenebishi.

 Members of this family (as well as of the Arianiti and Muzaka clans) that initially resisted Ottoman expansion converted to Islam, while some of them rose to high positions within the Ottoman military and feudal hierarchy.
 The Ottomans besieged and took control of Gjirokaster, the capital of the Zenebishi lands, in 1418, and Gjon Zenebishi was killed in 1418 or 1419 by the Ottomans.
 The territory that the Zenebishi controlled before their submission to the Ottomans was registered in an Ottoman defter (tax register) of 1431 as "the lands of Zenebishi" (Zenebisi ili).

 After the annexation of their territories by the Ottomans, the remaining members of the Zenebishi clan emigrated to Morea.

 In 1443, Simon Zenebishi, Gjon's grandson, built the Strovili fortress with Venetian approval and support.
 In 1454–55, Simon Zenebishi was recognized by Alphonso V as a vassal of the Kingdom of Naples.

 Gjon's son, known after his conversion to Islam as Hasan Bey, was a subaşi in Tetovo in 1455.
 The other son of Gjon, whose Muslim name was Hamza Zenebishi, was an Ottoman military commander who defeated the forces of the Despots of the Morea besieging Patras in 1459.
 In 1460, following the Ottoman conquest of the Morea, he became a sanjakbey of the Sanjak of Mezistre.